Lake George, Colorado: History

 In 1995, the Orthodox Church in America female monastic community of Protection of the Holy Virgin moved from Calhan to Lake George, establishing a 10.3 acre monastery.
-In 1999, the monastery purchased an adjacent lot of 3.5 acres and add it to the monastery's grounds.
+In 1999, the monastery purchased an adjacent lot of 3.5 acres and added it to the monastery's grounds.
 The community publishes Eastern Orthodox Christian prayer books and hosts public Divine Services.

-The just under-140000 acre Hayman Fire, the largest fire in Colorado's recorded history, was started near Lake George on June 8, 2002.
+The just under-140000 acre Hayman Fire, the largest fire in Colorado's recorded history, started near Lake George on June 8, 2002.

 A tornado caused minor damage in the Lake George area on Aug.
 18, 2009.
-An additional tornado caused damage to cabins in 2014.
+Another tornado damaged cabins in 2014.